backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 # <center>Constructing The Models</center>

-First, I need to split the data into training and testing sets.
-Then I will build the models using only the training data, and compare their predictions on the testing set at the end.
+Now, I will build the models using only 70% of the data, and compare their predictions on the testing set at the end.
 Here's what this will look like:
 * **Random Forest**
   * Feature Selection
   * Hyperparameter Tuning
 * **Logistic Regression**
   * Feature Selection
   * Hyperparameter Tuning
-* **Test Models**
+* **Test the Models**

+First, I need to split the data into training and testing sets.

 ```python
 from sklearn.model_selection import train_test_split